Mycotox profile (Mold Exposure)

 Verrucarin A (VRA) is a macrocyclic trichothecene mycotoxin produced from Stachybotrys, Fusarium, and Myrothecium.
 Trichothecenes are frequently found in buildings with water damage but can also be found in contaminated grain.
 VRA is a small, amphipathic molecule that can move passively across cell membranes.
 The primary tissues affected by VRA are intestinal and gastric mucosa, bone marrow, and spleen.
 VRA causes damage to human cells by inhibiting protein and DNA synthesis, disrupting mitochondrial functions, and by producing oxidative stress (due to generation of free radicals).
 Exposure to VRA can cause immunological problems, vomiting, skin dermatitis, and hemorrhagic lesions.

-Enniatin B1 is a fungal metabolite categorized as cyclohexa depsipeptides toxin produced by the fungus Fusarium.
+Enniatin B is a fungal metabolite categorized as cyclohexa depsipeptides toxin produced by the fungus Fusarium.
 This strain of fungus is one of the most common cereal contaminants.
 Grains in many different countries have recently been contaminated with high levels of enniatin.
 The toxic effects of enniatin are caused by the inhibition of the acyl-CoA cholesterol acyltransferase, depolarization of mitochondria, and inhibition of osteoclastic bone resorption.
 Enniatin has antibiotic properties and chronic exposure may lead to weight loss, fatigue, and liver disease.

 Zearalenone (ZEA) is a mycotoxin that is produced by the mold species Fusarium, and has been shown to be hepatotoxic, haematotoxic, immunotoxic, and genotoxic.
 ZEA is commonly found in several foods in the US, Europe, Asia, and Africa including wheat, barley, rice, and maize.
 ZEA has estrogenic activity and exposure to ZEA can lead to reproductive changes.
 ZEA’s estrogenic activity is higher than that of other non-steroidal isoflavones (compounds that have estrogen-like effects) such as soy and clover.
 ZEA exposure can result in thymus atrophy and alter spleen lymphocyte production as well as impaired lymphocyte immune response, which leads to patients being susceptible to disease.

-species of mold tested by gpl-mycotox
+Genera of mold tested by mycotox

 Aspergillus is the most prevalent mold group in the environment.
 It has caused billions of dollars of in damage to crops and livestock.
 Two of the most common Aspergillus mycotoxins are aflatoxin and ochratoxin.
 The main target of these toxins is the liver.
 These toxins have been found in all major cereal crops including peanuts, corn, cotton, millet, rice, sorghum, sunflower seeds, wheat, and a variety of spices.
 Theyare also found in eggs, milk, and meat from animals fed contaminated grains.
 Diseases caused by Aspergillus are called aspergillosis.
 The most common route of infection is through the respiratory system.
 Aspergillus can cause severe asthma when the mold colonizes the lung, forming a granulomatous disease.